brainvisa/aims-free/aimsdata/sphinx/user_doc/index.rst

 Projects are mainly in C++ and Python language.
 As BrainVISA is modular, it is made of multiple projects, which are separated by scope, aim, maintainers, language, and licence.
 To build the whole thing, we needed a tool to build an aggregation of the various projects.
 This tool is based on `CMake <http://cmake.org>`_ but needed a higher-level tool to glue the various projects.
 This is the role of the `brainvisa-cmake <https://github.com/brainvisa/brainvisa-cmake>`_ project of BrainVisa, and its main program, **bv_maker**.

+The easiest way to install it is using casa-distro containers - see info on https://dev.brainvisa.info.

-Instructions on how to use it are available on the BrainVISa web server:
+At lower level, instructions on how to use it are available on the BrainVISA web server:

   https://brainvisa.info/brainvisa-cmake/index.html